CatenaTools/documentation/Writerside/topics/Unity-SDK.md

 ### Service Clients

-Each Catena service with at least one publicly facing endpoint will have a corresponding service client in the Unity Client SDK.
+Each Catena service with at least one publicly facing endpoint will have a corresponding service client in the Unity SDK.

 The two main purposes of these service clients are to: